Delayed Symptoms of Drowning: Know the Signs

 Fortunately, the lifeguard sprang into action (street clothes and all), rescuing our son and validating our decision to hire him.
-Aside from brief coughing and sputtering, our son was no worse for the wear.
+Aside from a brief episode of coughing and sputtering, our son was no worse for the wear.

-As it turns out, the overwhelming majority (95%) of kids with a close call in the water do fine, but a few (5%) don’t.
-Those few may go on to develop “dry drowning” or “secondary drowning.”
-Knowing the signs and symptoms of these conditions—and what to do if problems occur—can mean the difference between life and death for kids who initially appear well after a brief struggle in the water.
+As it turns out, the overwhelming majority (>95%) of kids with a close call in the water do fine, but a few (<5%) don’t.
+Those few will go on to develop delayed symptoms of drowning.
+Knowing the signs and symptoms of drowning—and what to do if they occur—can mean the difference between life and death for kids who initially appear well after a brief struggle in the water.

-You’ll want to keep a close eye on your child during the 24 hours following a close call in the water.
-Symptoms of dry drowning and secondary drowning are the same and include shortness of breath, difficulty breathing, coughing and/or chest discomfort.
-Fatigue, irritability and behavioral changes are also common.
+You’ll want to keep a close eye on your child for about 24 hours following a close call in the water.
+Delayed symptoms of drowning include shortness of breath, difficulty breathing, coughing and/or chest discomfort.
+Extreme fatigue, irritability and behavior changes are also possible.